Glenalmond College: History

-Trinity College Glenalmond was founded as a private school by the future Prime Minister, William Gladstone and James Hope-Scott.
-The land for the school was given by George Patton, Lord Glenalmond who for the rest of his life, in company with his wife Margaret, took a keen interest in its development and success.
+Trinity College, Glenalmond, was founded as a private school by the former Prime Minister, William Gladstone and James Hope-Scott.
+The land for the school was given by Lord Glenalmond, who for the rest of his life, in company with his wife Margaret, took a keen interest in its development and success.
 It was established to provide teaching for young men destined for the ministry of the Scottish Episcopal Church and where young men could be brought up in the faith of that Church.
 It was originally known as The Scottish Episcopal College of the Holy and Undivided Trinity of Glenalmond.
 The school opened its doors on 4 May 1847 to fourteen boys (though one boy, Lord Kerr, later Marquess of Lothian and Secretary for Scotland, arrived a day early).
 The first Warden (headmaster) was Charles Wordsworth.

-The Edinburgh architect John Henderson worked on the project in 1841-51; later the firm were to be re-employed with his son George Henderson in charge on rebuilding work after a fire in 1893.
+The Edinburgh architect John Henderson worked on the project in 1841–51; later the firm were to be re-employed with his son George Henderson in charge on rebuilding work after a fire in 1893.
 In 1955 Basil Spence was engaged to alter the chapel.

-In 1983 the school's name was changed to Glenalmond College.
+In 1983, the school's name was changed to Glenalmond College.
 Until 1990 Glenalmond was an all-boys school.
 Girls were initially admitted into the sixth form only, and the school became fully co-educational in 1995.

+There are seven boarding houses split by gender: Goodacre's, Home, and Lothian are for female students, while Matheson's, Patchell's, Reid's and Skrine's are for male students.